-The dataset included 4,050 observations
+The data set included 4.050 observations

-According to Table 4-3, seven variables describing the characteristics of the scenarios and one variable showing their associated delay in the analysis period are considered in the dataset.
-GEO is the intersection geometry category that is numbered from 1 to 5 according to defined geometries in Table 4-1.
-GEOM is a dummy variable that is constructed based on GEO whose value is zero for intersection geometries 1, 2, and 3, and one otherwise.
-VOL is the traffic volume of the major direction of the intersection ranging from 200 veh/hr/lan to 1200 veh/hr/lane with the mean of 700 veh/hr/lane.
-These volumes enable the research team to evaluate the LT control modes for different traffic regimes, ranging from undersaturated to oversaturated flow conditions.
-LTP shows the percentage of the left-turning volumes.
-Note that because the LTP is considered as a portion of the major direction volume (per lane), the number of left-turning vehicles have a broader range in the scenarios.
-LTM is a categorical variable indicating the LT control mode, which is numbered from 1 to 3 for POLT, PPLT, and PRLT control modes, respectively.
-LTMM is a dummy variable that takes on the value of zero for PRLT control mode and one for PPLT.
+According to table 4-3, seven variables describing the characteristics of the scenarios and one variable showing their associated delay in the analysis period were considered in the data set.
+GEO was the intersection geometry category that was numbered from 1 to 5 according to defined geometries in table 4-1.
+GEOM was a dummy variable that was constructed on the basis of GEO, whose value was 0.0 for intersection geometries 1, 2, and 3, and 1.0 otherwise.
+VOL was the traffic volume of the major direction of the intersection ranging from 200 veh/hr/lan to 1200 veh/hr/lane, with a mean of 700 veh/hr/lane.
+These volumes enabled the research team to evaluate the LT control modes for different traffic regimes, ranging from undersaturated to oversaturated flow conditions.
+LTP was the percentage of the left-turning volumes.
+Note that because the LTP was considered to be a portion of the major direction volume (per lane), the number of left-turning vehicles had a broader range in the scenarios.
+LTM was a categorical variable indicating the LT control mode, which was numbered from 1 to 3 for the POLT, PPLT, and PRLT control modes, respectively.
+LTMM was a dummy variable that took on the value of 0.0 for the PRLT control mode and 1.0 for the PPLT mode.

-The weighted average delay of vehicles is shown by DEL in Table 4-3.
-In the simulation analysis, the research team calculated the average delay of each movement individually, and then used the weighted average delay of all movements in the major direction of the intersection as the performance measure of each LT control mode.
-The weighted average is found based on the number of processed vehicles in each direction.
-Table 4-3 shows that the mean of DEL values is 18.81 seconds with the minimum of 3.44 and maximum of 165.05 seconds.
+The weighted average delay of vehicles is shown by DEL in table 4-3.
+In the simulation analysis, the research team calculated the average delay of each movement individually and then used the weighted average delay of all movements in the major direction of the intersection as the performance measure of each LT control mode.
+The weighted average was found on the basis of the number of processed vehicles in each direction.
+Table 4-3 shows that the mean of DEL values was 18.81 seconds, with a minimum of 3.44 and a maximum of 165.05 seconds.
 4.2.2.
-Effect of LT control mode (LTM) on the average delay of vehicles (DEL)
+Effect of the LT Control Mode (LTM) on the Average Delay of Vehicles (DEL)

 Table 4-4 shows the average delay of vehicles (DEL) for each LT control mode (LTM) across all scenarios.
-The table shows that each control mode had 1350 observations in the dataset and the average DEL values for POLT, PPLT, and PRLT were respectively 26.90, 14.68, and 14.84 seconds.
-DEL values show that delay of vehicles associated with the POLT mode is 83.2% and 81% more than the PPTL and PRLT control modes, respectively, while the difference between the average delay of PPLT and PRLT is less than 1.5%.
+The table shows that each control mode had 1,350 observations in the data set, and the average DEL values for POLT, PPLT, and PRLT were respectively 26.90, 14.68, and 14.84 seconds.
+DEL values showed that delay of vehicles associated with the POLT mode was 83.2 percent more than the PPTL control mode and 81 percent more than PRLT, while the difference between the average delay of PPLT and PRLT was less than 1.5 percent.